microsoft/SynapseML/website/docs/features/responsible_ai/Data Balance Analysis.md

     distribution_balance_measures.show(truncate=False)
     ```

-5. Create a `AggregateBalanceMeasure` transformer and and call `setSensitiveCols` to set the list of sensitive features.
+5. Create a `AggregateBalanceMeasure` transformer and call `setSensitiveCols` to set the list of sensitive features.
 Then, call the `transform` method with your dataset and visualize the resulting dataframe.

     For example: